nesquilxz/nesquilxz/README.md

 - 18 years old
 !
 Python and C programmer and always studying some technology
 - I'm a Computer Science student at UFF (Universidade Federal Fluminense)
-# Interested in JavaScript, WebAssembly, Rust stuff and how cookies are made
+# Interested in JavaScript, Python, Rust stuff and how cookies are made
 ```

 ### 🛠 **My Tools:**